puresight/puresight.github.io/tech/agile.md

 title: Agile
 category: reference
 subject: manifesto
-description: "YAML is a human-friendly data serialization format for encoding data in plain text."
+description: "Agile software development is a set of values and principles for software development."
 image:
   alt: "agile"
   caption: ""